Lorenzo Fluxá: 2021

-In February 2021 it was announced that Fluxá would be making his debut in the Formula Regional European Championship with Van Amersfoort Racing, partnering F4 UAE title rival Francesco Pizzi and Mari Boya.
+In February 2021, it was announced that Fluxá would be making his debut in the Formula Regional European Championship with Van Amersfoort Racing, partnering F4 UAE title rival Francesco Pizzi and Mari Boya.
 His best race finish would end up being a twelfth place at a rain-affected race in Belgium, as the Spaniard finished 25th in the championship, being the only Van Amersfoort driver to not score any points.

 2022

 At the beginning of 2022, Fluxá took part in the newly rebranded Formula Regional Asian Championship, driving for 3Y by R-ace GP.
 Having scored a podium during the first round, Fluxá finished tenth in the championship.

-For his main campaign Fluxá would move to R-ace GP, remaining in the Formula Regional European series.
+For his main campaign, Fluxá would move to R-ace GP, remaining in the Formula Regional European series.
 His season started in strong fashion, as he took his first podium in the series at the season opening race at Monza.
-However, following a late coming-together with teammate Gabriel Bortoleto in Race 2, the Spaniard would have to wait for two rounds until scoring his next points, a pair of eighth-placed finishes at Le Castellet.
+However, following a late coming-together with teammate Gabriel Bortoleto in Race 2, the Spaniard would have to wait for two rounds until scoring his next points, a pair of eighth-place finishes at Le Castellet.
 More points followed at Spa-Francorchamps, where Fluxá managed to finish fifth, before getting two points at the events in Austria and Spain respectively.
 He finished his season with another fifth place, this time at Mugello, which meant that Fluxá ended up twelfth in the standings, behind his teammates Hadrien David and Bortoleto.

 2023

-At the beginning of 2023, Fluxá will take part in the 2023 Formula Regional Middle East Championship with Mumbai Falcons for the full season.
+At the beginning of 2023, Fluxá took part in the Formula Regional Middle East Championship with Mumbai Falcons, garnering three podiums and finishing fourth in the drivers' standings.

-For his main campaign, Fluxá remained in the championship for a third successive season in 2023, switching to Prema Racing to partner Andrea Kimi Antonelli and Rafael Câmara.
+The Spaniard opted to remain in FRECA for a third successive season in 2023, switching to Prema Racing to partner Andrea Kimi Antonelli and Rafael Câmara.
+Having taken fourth-place results in the opening pair of rounds, Fluxá would score his best result in his three years in the category at the Hungaroring, ending up second in race 2.
+More points at Spa and Mugello followed, before Fluxá experienced a scoreless round in Le Castellet.